rochus-keller/EbnfStudio/README.md

 ![alt text](http://software.rochus-keller.ch/ebnfstudio_screenshot_1.png "EbnfStudio Screenshot")

 ### Build Steps
-Follow these steps if you intend to build EbnfStudio:
+Follow these steps if you intend to build EbnfStudio using Qt:

 1. Create a directory; let's call it BUILD_DIR
 1. Download the EbnfStudio source code from https://github.com/rochus-keller/EbnfStudio/archive/master.zip and unpack it to the BUILD_DIR; rename the subdirectory to "EbnfStudio".